tomb14/pukeko_user_guide/README.md

 ```
 scancel -u USER_NAME -t PD/R
 ```
-all pending (PD) or running (R) jobs from a given user are deleted.
+all pending (PD) or running (R) jobs from a given user are deleted, simply chose the appropriate flag.

 >
 ```